Last Updated: 17th July 2023

 12. Your Rights

 You have rights under the data protection legislation and, subject to certain legal exemptions, we must comply when you inform us that you wish to exercise these rights.
 There is no charge, unless your requests are manifestly unfounded or excessive.
 In such circumstances, we may make a reasonable charge or decline to act on your request.
 Before we action your request, we may ask you for proof of your identity.
 Once in receipt of this, we will process the request without undue delay and within one calendar month.
-In order to exercise your rights please contact the Data Protection Manager at firstname.lastname@example.org.
+To exercise your rights, please contact the Data Protection Manager at email@example.com.

 However, if you are not satisfied with our answer, you can also contact the relevant competent supervisory authority.
 In the UK, the relevant supervisory authority is the ICO, contact details of which can be found below.